mraethel/PiFox/README.md

     cmake ..
     make

-Compiling on a non-Raspbian machine use the `-DCMAKE_TOOLCHAIN_FILE=../toolchains/arm-none-eabi.cmake` argument to cmake.
+Building on a non-Raspbian machine use the `-DCMAKE_TOOLCHAIN_FILE=../toolchains/arm-none-eabi.cmake` argument to cmake.

 Emulation
 -----